alvin-reyes/nem-go-sdk/README.md

 + Websocket Monitoring

 ## Contribution
 The library/tool is far from finish.
+We need a few contributors to finish some of the tasks at hand.
+Please check the Issues tab for more details (bounty is Negotiable)

 ## Author
-BramBear
+BramBear (Alvin Reyes)